JoshOrndorff/utxo-workshop/README.md

 # UTXO on Substrate

+### _Note: this workshop is presently not actively maintained and is using older versions of all dependancies than presently used in substrate._

 A UTXO chain implementation on Substrate, with two self-guided workshops.
 Original [UXTO inspiration](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE).

 Substrate Version: `2.0.0-rc6`.
 For educational purposes only.